shubbzz/Flooding-algorithm/README.md

 # Flooding-algorithm
-Code to show flooding routing in computer network
+Code to show flooding routing in computer network in python